axoflow/axosyslog-core-docs/content/filterx/_index.md

 ## Delete values

-To delete a value without deleting the object (for example, name-value pair), use the `null value`, for example:
+To delete a value without deleting the object itself (for example, name-value pair), use the `null value`, for example:

 ```shell
 ${MY-NV-PAIR-KEY} = null;